-As businesses look for ways to adapt to the new normal, many have turned to offering delivery services in order to keep turning a profit.
-Industries like retail or restaurants that are new to providing delivery services as part of their business model to establish a safety program to manage this exposure.
+As businesses look for ways to adapt to the new normal, many have turned to offer delivery services in order to keep turning a profit.
+Industries like retail or restaurants that are new to providing delivery services as part of their business model establish a safety program to manage this exposure.
 While many businesses kickstart offering this service, they should be aware of many risks that were not previously an issue.
 To help protect your business, take a look at these risk management considerations for restaurant and retail delivery services during the time of COVID-19.

 Delivery Services Risk Management

 - For any new employee that will be driving on company business, their driving record should be reviewed before getting behind the wheel.
 Look for any potential red flags that could put your business in danger.